Cadence Bank (CADE)

 Cadence Bank Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Cadence Bank’s annualized revenue growth of 5.2% over the last two years is below its five-year trend, but we still think the results were respectable.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Cadence Bank’s recent performance shows its demand has slowed as its annualized revenue growth of 8.3% over the last two years was below its five-year trend.
 Cadence Bank Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Cadence Bank Quarterly Net Interest Income as % of Revenue